Turn your manual testers into automation experts! Request a DemoStart testRigor Free

 19. Can you describe your experience with Agile software development methodologies?

-Answer: I have experience working in Agile environments, including Scrum and Kanban methodologies.
-I have participated in sprint planning, daily stand-up meetings, and restrospectives.
+Sample Answer: I have experience working in Agile environments, including Scrum and Kanban methodologies.
+I have participated in sprint planning, daily stand-up meetings, and retrospectives.
 I understand the importance of collaboration, frequent delivery, and continuous improvement in Agile software development.

 20. Can you explain the importance of risk-based testing and how you would approach it?

-21. How do you ensure that software is accessible and usable for people with disabilities?
+21. How do you ensure that software is accessible and usable for people with special needs?

 22. What do you consider to be the most critical aspect of software testing?

-Answer: The most critical aspect is thorough and comprehensive testing coverage to ensure that the software meets all its functional and non-functional requirements, and that any potential bugs or defects are discovered and addressed before the software is released to the market.
+Sample Answer: The most critical aspect is thorough and comprehensive testing coverage to ensure that the software meets all its functional and non-functional requirements and that any potential bugs or defects are discovered and addressed before the software is released to the market.

 23. Can you describe your experience with mobile app testing?